Czech Republic

 Before you start

-MV publishes one formula family for many long-term visa applications (multiples of the existential minimum by months of stay) and a different expectation of regular stable income for long-term residence permits — prepare both narratives if you will chain visa → permit.
+The ministry uses one formula for many long-term visa applications (multiples of the living minimum by months of stay) and different income expectations for long-term residence permits.
+Prepare both if you chain visa then permit.

-Existential minimum (životní minimum) figures in CZK update by government regulation — always recompute lump-sum visa proof and income-vs-housing tests against the MV/IPC tables for your filing month.
+Living minimum amounts in CZK update by regulation.
+Recalculate lump-sum visa proof and income-versus-housing tests against Ministry tables for your filing month.

-Many applicants lodge the long-term visa at a Czech embassy, enter lawfully, then apply for a long-term residence permit before the visa purpose expires — confirm your embassy’s payment and translation rules.
+Many people apply for the long-term visa at a Czech embassy, enter lawfully, then apply for a long-term residence permit before the visa purpose ends.
+Confirm your embassy’s payment and translation rules.

 - 1